GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 ### Executing Template

 The template requires the following parameters:
-* nodeAddresses: List of Elasticsearch nodes to connect to, ex: http://my-node1,http://my-node2
+* targetNodeAddresses: List of Elasticsearch target nodes to connect to, ex: http://my-node1,http://my-node2
-* index: The index toward which the requests will be issued, ex: my-index
+* writeIndex: The write index toward which the requests will be issued, ex: my-index
-* documentType: The document type toward which the requests will be issued, ex: my-document-type
+* writeDocumentType: The write document type toward which the requests will be issued, ex: my-document-type
 * inputSubscription: PubSub subscription to read from, ex: projects/my-project/subscriptions/my-subscription
 * deadletterTable: Deadletter table for failed inserts in form: project-id:dataset.table